seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 }
 ```

-That’s all, folks!
+That's all, folks!
 I hope you can pull all the necessary pieces together and get up and running sending emails via Netlify like a crazy person!